amon0777/Bhatti_Amon_coding_assignment12/README.md

-# Bhatti_Amon_coding_assignment12
+# Bhatti_Amon_coding_assignment13

-This repository contains a UI component library/toolkit built with React and Storybook.
+This repository contains a UI component library with code quality checks implemented using Husky and GitHub Actions.

 ## Getting Started